pkrisz99/GANscape/README.md

 Link for the data with the 64x64 pictures: https://drive.google.com/file/d/1mkQG3OeBWKsnZNwciwP6k0wGEAoVUMTM/view?usp=sharing

-Link for the data with the 64x64 pictures: https://drive.google.com/file/d/1_RrWfKYkiXOKfmU8UxtWFqMNqNKQtQGF/view?usp=sharing
+Link for the data with the 64x64 pictures that have 28x28 cropped parts: https://drive.google.com/file/d/1_RrWfKYkiXOKfmU8UxtWFqMNqNKQtQGF/view?usp=sharing